13 Best Salesforce Alternatives in 2026

 - Clean, modern interface built for speed

 Limitations: Young product with a smaller ecosystem than Salesforce or HubSpot.
 No invoicing, project management, or client portal.
-Feature set is evolving — enterprise features are still being built.
+Feature set is evolving -- enterprise features like advanced reporting and territory management are still being built.
+Not suitable for large sales orgs with complex approval workflows .

 Key features: